Why Women’s Carpentry?

 woman with safety glasses using a carpenter's pencil to mark on wood

-During this four-day course, we will cover basic carpentry skills through lectures, demonstrations, and lots of hands-on practice.
+During this four or five-day course, we will cover basic carpentry skills through lectures, demonstrations, and lots of hands-on practice.

 Topics covered include: